 How do you prepare for an audition?

-Have you seen any screen or stage shows you would recommend?
+Have you seen any TV or stage shows you would recommend?

 Definitely Waitress, Wicked and Hamilton.
 They are all amazing!
 And, of course, the classics Les Misérables, The Phantom of the Opera and West Side Story.
 I could be here all day listing lots more!